Haverford College Placement Questionnaire

 When do I need to fill it out?

 If you wish to take Chemistry at any time during your four years at Haverford, you must fill out the questionnaire during the summer before you enroll at Haverford.
-Specifically, we ask that you fill it out between July 9 and August 9; there will also be time set aside on the first day or two of Custom's Week but this may result in you missing out on another Custom's Week activity.
-Results will be posted on the Thursday or Friday before classes start.
+To get a placement recommendation in time to sign up for classes for Fall semester, we ask that you fill this survey out BEFORE you arrive on campus for Custom's Week, or at the latest by Thursday morning of Custom's week (August 29, 2013).
+The placement recommendations will be posted or emailed to you on Friday of Customs week.

 Possible placement recommendations